Poornima-Puttaramu/OktaReusableArtifacts/BulkMigrationUtility/README.md

 ## Utility Usage

 The utility helps in migration of users from any external system to Okta.
-This utility further helps in synchronization between the external system and Okta.
-For example, this utility can be used to migrate/synchronize from Novell eDirectory to Okta.
+For example, this utility can be used to migrate users from Novell eDirectory to Okta.
 The utility jar can be placed on any server on the external system (Ex: Novell eDirectory) and its methods can be invoked to perform specific operations in Okta.

 The Utility contains 3 main classes: